 - 2 cup Italian salad dressing, I like Kraft Tuscan House Italian Dressing

 - 8 ounces shredded mozzarella cheese

-- Cook the pasta according to package directions and place in a large mixing bowl to cool in the refrigerator.
+- Cook the pasta according to package directions and rinse with cold water to stop the cooking process.
+Drain and place in a large mixing bowl to cool in the refrigerator.

 - 15 minutes before serving, cut the pepperoni slices in half.

 - Peel and slice the carrots, chop the red onion, and chop the broccoli flowerettes into bite-sized pieces.